Josephu/octopress/source/_posts/2013-07-10-create-recipe-in-chef.markdown

 ---
 layout: post
-title: "Create Recipe in Chef"
+title: "Create Recipe in Chef Solo"
 date: 2013-07-10 14:43
 comments: true
 categories:
 ---

 ## Prerequisite

-Below flow is referenced from http://leopard.in.ua/2013/01/05/chef-solo-getting-started-part-2/, who has provided an excellent tutorial for newcomers.
+Below content is referenced from http://leopard.in.ua/2013/01/05/chef-solo-getting-started-part-2/, who has provided an excellent tutorial for chef-solo.

+My example code is [here](https://github.com/Josephu/chef-solo-example/tree/2.0).

 ## Create a cookbook